 In order to remain enrolled and progress in the Occupational Therapy program, a student must meet the following requirements:

-- If students have less than a 2.0 GPA at the end of their first academic year, they will be required to establish a learning contract for the following semester (including a referral to the Center for Academic Service).
+- If students have less than a 2.0 GPA at the end of their first academic year, they will be required to establish a learning contract for the following semester (including a referral to the Center for Student Success).

 - All first and second year coursework must be completed successfully before beginning the professional phase of coursework.
 Transfer students must also meet this standard.